 SMS campaigns needn’t just be for business promotion, but can also be utilised to better the customer service offering.
 Restaurants, for example, can send friendly text reminders to its patrons to remind them of their booking 24 hours beforehand.
 This not only serves as a reminder for the customer, but is likely to ensure the restaurant has fewer no-shows from people who forgot; taking up valuable covers that could otherwise go to someone else.

-Elsewhere, takeaway restaurants can also utilise text messages for a number of different purposes.
+Elsewhere, business SMS for takeaways is just as important.
+Takeaways can also utilise text messages for a number of different purposes.
 They can be used, for example, to inform customers of when their driver has set off so they know when to expect a knock on the door.
 Likewise, others who are popping in to collect their dinner could get a message five minutes before it’s done so they can make their way down at a good time.

 There is also another benefit that businesses can get out of this in the long run, as getting customers to sign up for these alerts is a great way to build databases.
 Then, provided permission has been given, marketing messages can be sent covering those subjects as outlined above.